 Boxwood leafminer features larvae that feed inside leaves.
-Symptoms include blistering, raised areas and brown splotches on leaves.
-In summer, the adult leafminers, which are pale red, flylike insects, appear to lay eggs.
+Symptoms include blistering, raised areas and brown tunnel-like markings on leaves.
+In summer, the adult leafminers, which are pale red, flylike insects, lay eggs.

 Control boxwood leafminer by pruning out any affected branches and destroying them as soon as you see signs of larvae, generally in spring.
 This keeps the population down.
 Also keep boxwood leafminers in check by encouraging predatory insects, such as garden spiders.

 Boxwood mites are tiny sap-sucking insects that feed on the undersides of leaves.
 Look under a magnifying glass and you'll see tiny, tan insects that affect leaves by creating brown flecks or marks on the leaf surfaces.